swabhisrivastav/TooGoodToGo/README.md

 - The system consists of three types of users: admins, donors and agents.
 - Admins: They control all the activities and accept/reject donations and select agents.
 - Donors: They are the driving users of the application who donate food.
-- Agents: They are responsible for collecting food from homes of food donors.
+- Agents: They are responsible for collecting food from homes of food donors and delivering to the required NGO.
 - Each user should have an account.
-- Every user also have a dashboard where they can view several things in short summary.
+- Every user also has a dashboard where they can view several things in a short summary.
 - The application provides signup, login and logout functionalities.

 ### Donor Features